Destreyf/nesting-nuxt/README.md

 $ npm install
 ```

-there's reload on save for now, will address that soon(ish)
+there's not reload on save for now, will address that soon(ish)

 to start developing a simple